make-software/casper-net-sdk/Docs/Articles/Casper20MigrationGuide.md

 ### Last switch block hash

-For a Condor network, the `GetNodeStatus` method can be used to get the latest switch block hash.
+For a Casper 2.0 network, the `GetNodeStatus` method can be used to get the latest switch block hash.
 The response contains the `LatestSwitchBlockHash` property with this value.

 Also, for blocks produced in Casper 2.0, the `Block` instance contains the previous switch block hash in the `LastSwitchBlockHash` property.